Ollie Horgan: Finn Harps

-Despite a promising start to the 2017 season, with wins over St Patrick's Athletic twice, Limerick, Bohemians, and a derby game in Maginn Park over Derry City, Harps late season run of form ended with a disappointing relegation back to the First Division for 2018 alongside Galway United and Drogheda United as the Football Association of Ireland changed structures again, relegating three teams from twelve to create two ten team divisions within the League of Ireland.
+Despite a promising start to the 2017 season, with wins over St Patrick's Athletic twice, Limerick, Bohemians, and a derby game in Maginn Park over Derry City, Harps late season run of form ended with relegation back to the First Division for 2018 alongside Galway United and Drogheda United as the Football Association of Ireland changed structures again, relegating three teams from twelve to create two ten team divisions within the League of Ireland.

 A period of uncertainty followed surrounding Horgan's future as Harps manager.
 Still, with issues resolved between the board and manager, Horgan signed a new two-year deal with an option of an extra year, with his first challenge assembling a squad that can compete for promotion in 2018.

 The 2018 season saw Finn Harps finish in second place and beat Drogheda United to qualify for the promotion/relegation playoff.
 Limerick were again the opposition, and Harps secured promotion to the Premier Division, winning both legs of the playoff and holding Limerick scoreless.
-In the 2019 League of Ireland Premier Division Finn harps finished in 9th place qualifying for the relegation playoff in which they faced Drogheda United, Following a 1–0 defeat at United Park, Finn harps performed a massive comeback to survive relegation from the Premier Division in a dramatic game which went into extra time beating Drogheda 2–0 at Finn Park with a 107th-minute goal by Harry Ascroft.
+In the 2019 League of Ireland Premier Division Finn Harps finished in 9th place, qualifying for the relegation playoff in which they faced Drogheda United.
+Following a 1–0 defeat at United Park, Finn Harps completed a successful comeback to survive relegation from the Premier Division.
+In a dramatic game which went to extra time, Harps beat Drogheda 2–0 at Finn Park with a 107th-minute goal by Harry Ascroft.

-In the 2020 League of Ireland Premier Division, Finn Harps finished in 8th place, avoiding the relegation play-offs by 1 point.
-COVID-19 disrupted this season, so teams played half the games, 18 instead of the usual 36.
-The relegation went down to the final day with a 1–0 victory against Waterford, securing their status in the premier division over Shelbourne, who finished 9th and lost their play-off to Longford Town.
-Finn Harps started the 2021 League of Ireland Premier Division Season well, being in first place for periods; however, late form saw them drop off to the threat of the relegation play-off.
-However, on the season's Final Day, they beat Longford 5–0 and retained their Premier Division Status for the 2022 season.
+In the 2020 League of Ireland Premier Division, Finn Harps finished in 8th place, avoiding the relegation play-offs by one point.
+COVID-19 disrupted the season, so teams played half the number of games — 18 instead of the usual 36.
+The club's bid to avoid relegation went down to the final day, with a 1–0 victory against Waterford securing their status in the Premier Division over Shelbourne, who finished 9th and lost their play-off to Longford Town.
+Finn Harps started the 2021 League of Ireland Premier Division season well, and found themselves in first place for periods.
+However, their late season form saw them drop off the pace with the threat of the relegation play-off looming.
+On the final day of the season, they beat Longford 5–0 and retained their Premier Division status for the 2022 season.

-Following relegation from the Premier Division, it was announced in November 2022 that Horgan had left the club by mutual consent, after nine years at Finn Park.
+Following relegation from the Premier Division the following season, it was announced in November 2022 that Horgan had left the club by mutual consent, after nine years at Finn Park.

 Galway United (Assistant Manager)

-On 14 December 2022, Horgan was appointed assistant manager at First Division club Galway United, his hometown club.
+On 14 December 2022, Horgan was appointed assistant manager to John Caulfield at First Division club Galway United, returning to his hometown.
 On 9 August 2025, Horgan departed the club.